-FEI Athlete categories for Eventing define a recognition of proven competence of the Athlete at a certain level
+FEI Athlete categories for Eventing define a recognition of proven competence of the Athlete at a certain level.

-Athletes will be categorised (National, D, C, B, A) according to their performance in a rolling eight years period as defined in the following table.
+Athletes will be categorised (Uncategorised International, D, C, B, A) according to their performance in a rolling eight years period as defined in the following table.

-WEG and OG to count as 5star level MER towards Athlete categorisation.
+W-CH and OG to count as 5star level MER towards Athlete categorisation.

-D Fifteen (15) MER at FEI CCI short (CICs) or long (CCIs) format Competitions of one two star level or above; or five (5) MERs at FEI CCI short (CICs) or long format (CCIs) competitions at a higher level С Fifteen (15) MER at FEI CCI short (CICs) or long (CCIs) format Competitions of two-three star level or above; or five (5) MERs at FEI short (CICs) or long format (CCIs) competitions at a higher level В Fifteen (15) MER at FEI CCI short (CICs) or long (CCIs) format Competitions of three four star level or above; or five (5) MERs at FEI long format (CCIs) competitions at five star level. А Fifteen (15) MER at FEI CCI short (CICs) or long (CCIs) format Competitions of four star level or above of which five are at four five star level
+D Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions of two star level or above; or five (5) MERs at FEI CCI short (CCIs-S) or long (CCIs-L) format competitions at higher level. С Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions of three star level or above; or five (5) MERs at FEI CCI short (CCIs-S) or long (CCIs-L) format competitions at higher level. В Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions of four star level or above; or five (5) MERs at FEI long format (CCIs-L) competitions at five star level.
+A Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions of four star level or above of which five at five star level.

-The Athlete category will be updated according to the performances on 1st July and at the end of each calendar year taking into account the relevant rolling eight years.
+The Athlete category will be updated according to the performances on 1st of July and at the end of each calendar year taking into account the rolling eight years.

-EA 519.1 CCN Athletes Categories (previously Established ment)
+EA 519.1 CCN Athletes Categories (previously Established)

-1\/2\/3\/4\ Rider National Establishment-Categorisation
+1\, 2\, 3\, 4\ Rider National Categorisation

-If a rider has 15 MER's at a level, or higher level, over a rolling 8-year period (one being a CCI Long Format and none with XC penalties) then this deems the rider established/categorised at that level.
+If a rider has 15 MER's at a level, or higher level, over a rolling 8-year period (one being a Long Format and none with XC penalties) then this deems the rider Nationally categorised at that level.

-A Rider who has met the FEI requirements, as per FEI categorisation, and is Nationally established/categorised, at a level, is exempted from meeting the AUS NF requirements for the level.
+A Rider who has met the FEI requirements, as per FEI categorisation, and is Nationally established/-categorised, at a level, is exempted from meeting the AUS NF requirements for the level.